Reporting Title IX Concerns

 - The University reserves the right to refer any sexual conduct, defined as criminal conduct, to the appropriate external agency, including the prosecutor, the police, or any other appropriate investigative agency.
 Some sexual conduct, because of its severity, will require mandatory reporting by the University, regardless of a complaining party’s wishes to keep the matter confidential.

 The University of Akron is committed to timely investigating all allegations of sexual harassment, including sexual assault and sexual violence, and immediately eliminating the alleged conduct, seeking to prevent its recurrence, and addressing its effects.
-Continuing to conduct investigations pursuant to 3359-11-13 ensures fairness and due process for all parties involved in the complaint process.
+Continuing to conduct investigations pursuant to University policy ensures fairness and due process for all parties involved in the complaint process.

 Rights and responsibilities of victims and witnesses

 The University of Akron urges people who have been the victim of sex-based offenses to pursue criminal charges against the person or persons they believe to have committed the crime.
 A criminal charge and a disciplinary charge may be pursued at the same time; however, individuals may pursue a disciplinary complaint without pursuing criminal charges.
 Victim support and resources are available even if an individual elects not to pursue criminal charges or University disciplinary action.

 Individuals having knowledge of a sex-based offense (including dating violence, domestic violence and stalking) also are strongly encouraged to timely report that crime to the police.